stevenbraham/runescape-xp-calculator-go/README.md

-# runescape-xp-calculator-go
+# About
-Java implementation of runescape-xp-calculator
+Go lang implementation of [runescape-xp-calculator](https://github.com/stevenbraham/runescape-xp-calculator/)

+# How to build

+1. run go build: `go build`